Lorenayannnnn/how-lms-answer-one-to-many-factual-queries/README.md

 # how-lms-answer-one-to-many-factual-queries
-[//]: # (TODO add paper link)
-This repository is the official implementation of our paper [Promote, Suppress, Iterate: How Language Models Answer One-to-Many Factual Queries]().
+This repository is the official implementation of our paper [Promote, Suppress, Iterate: How Language Models Answer One-to-Many Factual Queries](https://www.arxiv.org/abs/2502.20475).

 ## Setup
 ### Dependencies